NGINX Instance Manager Tagging Documentation

 This document explains how to use tagging with NGINX Instance Manager.

-- Provide labelling to groups of instances for similar configurations.
+- Provide labeling to groups of instances for similar configurations.

 - Enable OpenID Connect users to limit access to groups of instances.